andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 #### Think of things as 0-100 instead of 0 or 100
 Thinking of things as 0 or 100 often puts on extra pressure.
 Here are some examples of 0 or 100 thinking:
 1. I am going to either make a good impression or a bad impression depending on how well things go!
-1. I am concerned my anxiety might come back because in the past week, there has been many scenarios in which my anxiety returned!
+1. I am concerned my anxiety might come back because in the past week, there have been many scenarios in which my anxiety returned!

 Thinking of things in terms of 0-100 will reduce the pressure.
 Here is an example of converting the above statements to 0-100 thinking:
 1. Depending on how things go, the impression I make could be anywhere between 0 and 100.
 One mistake may lower the person's impression of me, but it won't necessarily mean that the person's view of me is that I am the worst person there is.
 1. I have anxiety everyday just like everyone else.
 If we are getting really technical, it may be 1/100, 5/100, 10/100, or 0.00001/100 but it's something.
-So, there's no such thing as "anxiety coming back."
+So, there's no such thing as "oh no!
+My anxiety has returned!."
 There is such a thing as anxiety increasing and decreasing.
 Everyone's anxiety increases and decreases at some point in time every day.
 It may be a small, unnoticeable increase/decrease but it's something.

 #### Image substitution
 Suppose you are about to give a speech soon and you have public speaking anxiety.
 If you visualize yourself giving a bad speech, your anxiety levels will go up.
 This will make it more likely that you stutter throughout your speech.
 However, if you visualize yourself giving a good speech, this will decrease your anxiety and make it more likely for you to give a good speech.
 This is called image substitution.
-So, any time you are nervous about something going wrong, try to visualize it going right.
+So, any time you are nervous about the possibility of something going wrong, try to visualize it going well.
 This reduces anxiety.

 If you are nervous about flying on an airplane, visualize yourself flying on an airplane that lands safely.
 If you are nervous about your boss' opinion of your work, visualize your boss saying that your work looks great.